Best Spray Parks and Splash Pads for Kids Around Seattle, the Eastside and North Sound

 Angle Lake Park spray park, SeaTac

-This park has a beautiful swimming beach (note that there are no lifeguards on duty), a playground, picnic shelters, a spray park and more!
+This park has a beautiful swimming beach (note that lifeguards will not be on duty until later this summer — see the website for dates and hours), a playground, picnic shelters, a spray park and more!
 SeaTac airport is nearby, so your young aviator fans are sure to enjoy the close-up view of planes coming and going.

 Next up: Eastside spray parks